 Menus & Dialog Boxes

 The goal of pointing & clicking your way through an analysis is to save time by recognizing menu settings rather than spend it on the memorization and practice required by programming.
 Some GUIs, such as jamovi make this easy by sticking to menu standards and using simpler dialog boxes; others, such as RKWard, use non-standard menus that are unique to it and hence require more learning.

-The dialog boxes have their own style too, but one that is easy to learn.
-Rather than have empty role boxes that you drag or click variables into, the role boxes contain the full list of relevant variables, and you click on one (or more) to select them (see “X variable (pick one) in Fig. 1).
-In the cases where there is an empty role box, or you double-click a variable name to move it from a list to box.
-The R Commander does a nice job of helping you avoid asking for absurdities, such as the mean of a factor, by not displaying them in certain dialog boxes.
+The dialog boxes have their own style too, but it is easy to learn.
+Rather than have empty role boxes that you drag or click variables into, the role boxes contain the full list of relevant variables.
+You click on one (or more) to select them (see “X variable (pick one) in Fig. 1).
+In the cases where there is an empty role box, you double-click a variable name to move it from a list to a box.
+The R Commander does an excellent job of helping you avoid asking for absurdities, such as the mean of a factor, by not displaying them in certain dialog boxes.

 Documentation & Training

 There is excellent quality documentation available to help you learn the R Commander.
 The one to start with is Getting Started With the R Commander, by lead developer John Fox and Milan Bouchet-Valat.
 There is a complete book Using the R Commander, A Point-and-Click Interface for R, by John Fox.

 On YouTube.com, you’ll find thousands of videos on how to use the R Commander.

 R GUIs provide simple task-by-task dialog boxes, which generate much more complex code.
 Sometimes that code consists of custom functions that control R’s standard ones.
 So for a particular task, there is the potential for you to need help at three levels of complexity.
 Nearly all R GUIs provide that level of help when needed.